What is a social media wall?

 Definition and context

-A social media wall is a live content display that pulls posts from platforms like Instagram, LinkedIn, X (Twitter), TikTok, Facebook, and many other channels into one managed feed.
-It runs on social media aggregation, collecting content from social media and displaying it anywhere, combined with moderation controls that determine what actually shows up.
-The result is a real-time stream of audience content you can put anywhere: a big screen at a conference, a website embed, an intranet widget, or a lobby display.
+A social media wall is a live content display that shows posts from different social media platforms like Instagram, LinkedIn, X (Twitter), TikTok, and Facebook, all in one place.
+It uses social media aggregation, which means it collects content from social media and displays it anywhere.
+It also has moderation controls that decide what shows up.
+The result is a live stream of audience content that you can put anywhere: a big screen at a conference, a website, an intranet widget, or a display in the lobby.

 How does a social media wall work?